Academic degree: Russia, Ukraine and some other former USSR republics

-The first level academic degree is called "Kandidat nauk" (that could be translated verbatim as a "Candidate of Sciences").
-This degree requires extensive research efforts, taking some classes, publications in peer-reviewed academic journals (not less than 5 publications in Ukraine or 3 publications in Russia), taking 3 or more exams (one or more in their speciality, one in a foreign language and one in the history and philosophy of science) and writing and defending an in-depth thesis (80–200 pages) called a "dissertation".
+The first-level academic degree is called Candidate of Sciences ("Kandidat Nauk").
+This degree requires extensive research, taking some classes, publications in peer-reviewed academic journals (not less than 5 publications in Ukraine or 3 publications in Russia), taking 3 or more exams (one or more in their speciality, one in a foreign language and one in the history and philosophy of science) and writing and defending an in-depth thesis (80–200 pages) called a "dissertation".

-Finally, there is a "Doktor Nauk" (that could be translated verbatim as a "Doctor of Sciences") degree in Russia and some former USSR academic environment.
+Finally, there is a Doctor of Sciences ("Doktor Nauk") degree in Russia and some former USSR academic environments.
 This degree is granted for contributions in a certain field (formally – who established new direction or new field in science).
-It requires discovery of new phenomenon or development of new theory or essential development of new direction, etc. There is no equivalent of this "doctor of sciences" degree in US academic system.
+It requires discovery of new phenomenon or development of new theory or essential development of new direction, etc. There is no equivalent of this "doctor of sciences" degree in the US academic system.
 It is roughly equivalent to Habilitation in Germany, France, Austria and some other European countries.

-In countries with a two-tier system of doctoral degrees, the degree of Kandidat Nauk should be considered for recognition at the level of the first doctoral degree.
-In countries with only one doctoral degree, the degree of Kandidat Nauk should be considered for recognition as equivalent to this degree.

-According to Guidelines for the recognition of Russian qualifications in the other countries.
-In countries with a two-tier system of doctoral degrees, the degree of Doktor Nauk should be considered for recognition at the level of the second doctoral degree.
+In countries with a two-tier system of doctoral degrees, the degree of Candidate of Sciences should be considered for recognition at the level of the first doctoral degree.
+According to Guidelines for the recognition of Russian qualifications in the other countries, in countries with a two-tier system of doctoral degrees, the degree of Doktor Nauk should be considered for recognition at the level of the second doctoral degree.
 In countries in which only one doctoral degree exists, the degree of Doktor Nauk should be considered for recognition at the level of this degree.

-According to International Standard Classification of Education (ISCED) UNESCO 2011, par.262 for purposes of international educational statistics:
+According to International Standard Classification of Education (ISCED) UNESCO 2011, par.262, for purposes of international educational statistics: